Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 This somewhat complicated list of possible processing options is typical of this precipitation-hardening stainless steel subgroup.

-Rapid cooling from the mill solution treatment temperature to room temperature retains a fully austenitic structure; this provides these steels with the necessary ductility for cold-forming processes, unlike the martensitic PH steels, which tend to be excessively hard at the same stage.
+Rapid cooling from the mill solution treatment temperature to room temperature retains a fully austenitic structure; this provides these steels with the necessity for cold-forming processes, unlike the martensitic PH steels, which tend to be excessively hard at the same stage.
 An initial transformation from austenite to martensite is necessary to induce hardening and strengthening.
 This prepares the material for subsequent treatment at the aging temperature.
 Heating semi-austenitic PH steels to the range of 650oC–870°C prompts the precipitation of carbides.
 As alluded to above, this lowers the level of the alloying elements in the matrix, particularly those that stabilize austenite, thus allowing a degree of transformation to martensite upon subsequent cooling to room temperature.
-Partial martensite transformation of the austenite can also be achieved by refrigeration below the Ms temperature (the beginning of martensite transformation) or through cold working (the Md temperature being higher than the Ms temperature).
+Partial martensite transformation of the austenite can also be achieved by refrigeration below the Ms temperature (the beginning of martensite transformation) or through cold working (the Md temperature being higher than the Ms temperatAnother effect that is apparent with this sub-group is that because the solubility of the alloying elements increases at higher temperatures, the martensite start, Ms, and finish Mf temperatures can be controlled by the solution heat-treatment temperatures.
+At high solution temperatures, the alloy content of austenite increases, and the martensite start temperature is depressed.
+At lower solution temperatures, the austenite is leaner in alloy content (i.e., lower levels are in solution) and, upon cooling, transforms to martensite.

 Whatever the route, the final step is always an aging step, which hardens the steel.
 The hardening does not come primarily from dispersion strengthening but rather because the precipitates exhibit varying degrees of coherency of their crystal lattice with that of the parent structure.
 A mismatch between the two lattices produces strain in the parent lattice and, thus, a hardening effect.
 The material can be overaged, and in this stage, the precipitates start to lose coherency with the matrix, and their hardening effect diminishes.
-As well as the kinetics of aging, the aging temperature will affect the number of precipitates per unit volume, with a more numerous finer dispersion resulting from lower aging temperature, but precipitation will be slower.
+As well as the kinetics of aging, the aging temperature will affect the number of residue sates per unit volume, with a finer dispersion resulting from lower aging temperature, but precipitation will be slower.

 The best availability of sheet and strip products in the USA is for grades PH 15-7 Mo and AM-350, whereas in the UK, 17-7 PH and FV520, BS EN 1.4594, and UNS S45000 have the best availability.
 Grade 15-7 PH is similar to the 17-7 PH alloy but has a low molybdenum content (see table below), providing even higher strength levels in the age-hardening process.
 AM-350 is similar to 15-7PH and 17-7 PH but has a slightly better high-temperature capability.
-FV520B employs molybdenum, copper, and niobium as the precipitate-forming elements and is a “14-5” PH steel, as seen in the summary table below.
+FV520B employs Molybdenum, copper, and niobium as the precipitate-forming elements and is a “14-5” PH steel, as seen in the summary table below.

-• Austenitic Precipitation Hardening Stainless Steels
+- Austenitic Precipitation Hardening Stainless Steels

 Austenitic alloys maintain their austenitic structures through annealing and subsequent hardening via aging.
 At the annealing temperature of 1095oC –1120oC, the precipitation hardening phase dissolves and remains in solution during rapid cooling.